BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Peru, considering crowds and weather?
+When is the absolute best time to visit Peru to catch both good weather and fewer crowds, especially for Machu Picchu?

-Beyond the famous ruins, what's a truly unique Peruvian experience you'd recommend?
+Beyond the famous ruins, what's a truly unique cultural experience you'd recommend in Peru?

-The currency is the Peruvian Sol (PEN).
-While credit cards are accepted in larger hotels and restaurants in major cities, cash is king for markets, smaller eateries, and transportation.
-Always carry smaller denominations.
-Tipping isn't as ingrained as in some countries, but it's appreciated for good service – around 10% in restaurants is standard if a service charge isn't already included, and a few Soles for porters or guides is a nice gesture.
+While credit cards are accepted in larger hotels and restaurants in major cities, cash is king in smaller towns and for markets.
+Peruvian Soles (PEN) are the local currency, and it's wise to have smaller denominations.
+Tipping isn't as ingrained as in some countries, but for good service in restaurants, 10% is appreciated, and a small tip for guides and drivers is customary.

-Are there any cultural etiquette points I should be aware of, especially when visiting indigenous communities?
+Are there any specific customs or etiquette I should be aware of when visiting local markets or interacting with indigenous communities?

 Ready to Plan Your Trip?